-The good news is that it's easy for every person to make simple changes to protect our waters:
+The good news is that it's easy for each of us to make simple changes to protect our waters:

-- Never dump oil, yard waste, animal waste or other litter and pollutants into the road or directly into catch basins.
+Never dump oil, yard waste, animal waste, or other litter or pollutants into the road or directly into catch basins.

 For additional information, please review the following links: